Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/02-Skillable.md

     ```

     !!! tip "Note that the `.env` file does not contain any secrets (passwords or keys).
 Instead, we use  [Azure Managed Identities](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview) for keyless authentication as a _security best practice_"

+1. Update the Azure Container Apps instance to show the `Hello World` version.

+    !!! tip "Skip this step if you had previously clicked a `Deploy` button as part of the [1.
+Launch Skillable VM](#1-launch-skillable-vm) setup phase of the workshop.
+If you did _not_ see the button or complete that step, you can do so now."

+    If you clicked a `Deploy` button during setup, you effectively pushed an initial version of the Contoso Chat application to the provisioned Azure Container Apps resource for our project.
+If you did _not_ do so then, you can fix that now with this command:

+    ``` title=""
+    azd deploy
+    ```

+    Wait till the command completes - this may take a couple of minutes but you should see progress updates in the terminal.
+Wait till you get the "Success" message.

 ## 5. Do Post-Provisioning